 The Township shall continue to provide Group Life Insurance and Long Term Disability Insurance per policy levels in place as of 12-31-2000.

 D. Right to Select Carrier

-2. Nothing contained herein shall be construed as limiting the right of any employee having a grievance to discuss the matter informally with the Head of the Department and having the grievance adjusted without the intervention of the Association.
+Nothing contained herein shall be construed as limiting the right of any employee having grievance to discuss the matter informally with the department head and having the grievance adjusted without the intervention of the Association.